✓ Updated March 2026

 Frequently Asked Questions

-When is the absolute best time to visit Greece to balance good weather with fewer crowds?
+When's the absolute best time to visit Greece to truly soak it all in without the overwhelming crowds?

-For that sweet spot of sunshine without the peak summer crush, aim for late May to mid-June or September to early October.
-You'll still get glorious weather perfect for island hopping and exploring ancient sites, but the beaches and popular towns will feel much more relaxed.
-Plus, prices for flights and accommodation often dip slightly compared to July and August.
+For that perfect blend of sunshine, pleasant temperatures, and fewer people, I always recommend the shoulder seasons: late April to early June, or September to early October.
+You'll still get glorious weather for island hopping and exploring ancient sites, but you'll find beaches less packed and enjoy a more relaxed vibe at popular tavernas.
+Plus, prices for flights and accommodation often dip a bit during these times.

-Beyond the famous islands, are there any 'hidden gem' Greek destinations you'd recommend?
+Beyond the famous islands, are there any 'hidden gem' spots in Greece that offer a more authentic experience?

 What's the deal with ferries in Greece?
-Are they reliable and how do I book them?
+Are they reliable, and how do I navigate the system?

 How many days do you need in Greece?